Mexico travel guide

 You can drive in Mexico using a UK licence or an International Driving Permit.
 Driving standards are very different from the UK.
 Roads can be pot-holed.
-Be prepared to stop unexpectedly and beware of vehicles moving slowly, changing lane without indicating and going through red lights.
+Driving can be erratic, be prepared to stop unexpectedly and beware of vehicles moving slowly, changing lane without indicating and going through red lights.
 Many local drivers don’t have any form of car insurance.

 To reduce air pollution, Mexico City and some other parts of the country have introduced restrictions on driving.
 Cars may be forbidden from entering certain areas on particular days, based on their number plates, check the Hoy no Circula programme for further details.
 These regulations are strictly enforced and offenders face heavy fines and temporary confiscation of their vehicle.
 This only applies to older vehicles and not to newer models which are often used for car hire.
 Please double check with your car hire company directly.

 There is an additional driving restriction in Mexico City, where vehicles without registration plates from the State of Mexico (Estado de Mexico) or Mexico City are not allowed to enter Mexico City from Monday to Friday between 5:00am and 11:00am, and Saturday between 5:00am and 10:00pm.
 If air pollution is high, generally between February and June, further driving restrictions may apply.

 In remote areas, you may come across unofficial roadblocks, including on main roads, manned by local groups seeking money for an unofficial local toll, they can become violent and deny entry.